 Drugs: Be sure to check what drugs (including over-the-counter drugs) are prohibited in Singapore, because they may have restricted substances that are common in Australia.
 If you have prescription medicines, you must apply for approval at least 10 days before arriving.
 Penalties are severe.

 Paperwork: Before you leave on your trip, be sure to fill out any necessary paperwork and documents.
 Some items to consider include:

-- Passport: You must have six months validity on your passport to both enter and exit Singapore.
+- Passport: Like many foreign countries we travel to, you must have six months validity on your passport to both enter and exit Singapore.
 You will be issued a social visit pass upon arrival, and you must prove that you have a valid passport, sufficient funds and tickets to return to Australia.

 - Smartraveller strongly recommends a comprehensive travel insurance for all Australian travellers.
 Your insurance needs to cover overseas medical costs and medical evacuation no matter how healthy you are, because the Australian Government will not pay for medical expenses overseas.
 Also consider getting insurance that covers rental vehicle excess and your personal items.
 This can cover lost or delayed luggage costs as well as any stolen items including computers, cameras and smartphones.

 Singapore is a popular tourist destination, and hotels fill up quickly.
 Depending on your budget, you should book your hotel well in advance.
 Hotel suggestions include: